 There are many chemicals in seawater that make it salty.
 Most of them get there from rivers carrying chemicals dissolved out of rock and soil.
 The main one is sodium chloride, often just called salt.
 Most seawater has about 35 g (7 teaspoons) of salt in every 1,000 g (about a litre) of water.
-This doesn’t sound very much, but it would take three 6 m shipping containers full of salt to make an Olympic-size swimming pool as salty as the sea.
+This doesn’t sound very much, but it would take close to two 6 m shipping containers full of salt to make an Olympic-size swimming pool as salty as the sea.

 The commonest way to record salinity is to measure the amount of salt in 1,000 g of water, so it is referred to as ‘parts per thousand’ or ppt.
 Most of the ocean has a salinity of between 34 ppt and 36 ppt.